 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
 Mineral resource estimates do not account for mineability, selectivity, mining loss and dilution.
 There is also no certainty that these inferred mineral resources will be converted to measured and indicated categories through further drilling, or into mineral reserves, once economic considerations are applied.
-The mineral resources".
+The mineral resource estimates referenced in this press release use the terms "Indicated Mineral Resources" and "Inferred Mineral Resources".
 While these terms are defined in and required by Canadian regulations (under NI 43-101), these terms are not recognized by the U.S. Securities and Exchange Commission ("SEC").
 "Inferred Mineral Resources" have a great amount of uncertainty as to their existence, and great uncertainty as to their economic and legal feasibility.
 The SEC normally only permits issuers to report mineralization that does not constitute SEC Industry Guide 7 compliant "reserves" as in-place tonnage and grade without reference to unit measures.
 U.S. investors are cautioned not to assume that any part or all of mineral deposits in these categories will ever be converted into reserves.
 Pilot Gold is not an SEC registered company.